PavelSimon/PY-framework/README.md

 # PY-Framework

 A secure, robust FastHTML and DuckDB-based web framework with state-of-the-art authentication, minimal JavaScript, *wannabe* enterprise-grade security, OAuth integration, and two-factor authentication support.
 Created with full support for Claude Code.
+Be really careful with that repo - AI generated, with mild supervision of me.

 ## 🚀 Features